2 Terminology: patients or people?

 The connotations of being medically defined and labelled as a patient are especially potentially harmful when a person is dying, as it suggests that the dying person is the passive partner in the patient–practitioner relationship and therefore dependent on clinicians.

 The hospice movement has tried to distance itself from the unequal doctor–patient relationship, focusing instead on autonomous patient-centred care and services.
 In this alternative model of health care delivery, the dying person is actively encouraged to be the primary decision maker.
-However, the extent to which dying people can decide on such things as length of stay is probably limited.
+However, the extent to which dying people can unilaterally decide on such things as length of stay is limited.